tgroshon/criticalgamemastery.com/src/content/posts/july-article-world-building-part-1.md

 Set The Stage
 -------------

+This bit will feel a little tangential.
+I promise that things are going according to plan.
+You see, when first building a world for use in a game setting, I come up with my Themes and come up with a stage for where I want to showcase them.
+I try my very best to hammer home some of the most important themes in powerful ways.
 I try not to come up with an entire history of the world first thing.
 I don’t even do that second or third.
-The blanks for history will fill themselves in over timeS Once I come up with my Theme or Themes for my world, I set a stage for the Themes to be shown to the players.
+The blanks for history will fill themselves in over time.

-Here’s my advice on how to do so.
-First determine the "here and now" that will show the players what kinds of world they will be playing in.
+What helps me showcase my Themes to my players is come up with a "here and now" that will show the players what kind of world they will be playing in to help anchor and shape their expectations.
 The questions of where things came from and how we got here can be much easier to figure out once you have determined where you are at now.
 It is one thing to say, "Folks, this is Dirk’s Grimdark game.
 Prepare to die or slowly be driven insane."
 It’s a completely different thing to show that the world has already started going insane and the only ones that are fighting it are the ones naive enough to believe they can win.

 Here are some questions I, and Dirk, ask ourselves to help set this stage: